mp3 Demo - Hommage to Schönberg (by Steffen Fahl)

-This instrument out of the Beurmann collection is from Schiedmayer in Stuttgart, Germany, and was built around 1960.
-It cost a fortune, and it still does, so there's only few concert halls which keep one around.
+This instrument out of the Beurmann collection was built by Schiedmayer in Stuttgart, Germany around 1960.
+It cost a fortune (and still does) - as a result, only few concert halls keep those around.
 The celesta is rather tough to play, offering a very tight and limited dynamic response.
 This is due to the hammers not touching moving strings but steel plates.
 However, the dynamics are more pronounced than with a Dulcitone, for example, since the hammers' lever stroke is considerably higher with the celesta.
-The steel plates are oppositely placed in the housing instead of juxtaposed placement.
+The steel plates are oppositely placed - this creates an unexpected stereo effect.

 Under the hood of the celesta - photo by Andreas E. Beurmann

-Capturing the dynamic shades of the instrument, we recorded every note with 16 different samples.
-We recorded the release sounds as well, providing eight varitions of each key release sound to complete the virtual celesta.
+Capturing the dynamic shades, we recorded every note with 16 samples.
+We also recorded the key release sounds, providing 8 varitions per key to complete the virtual celesta.
 In addition, the library contains an essay in English by Dr. Andreas Beurmann, explaining the background of the instrument.

 Presets are included for HAlion®, Kontakt® (full version required) and EXS24® software samplers.